valaphee/cran/README.md

 It consists of 5 parts:
 * flow: Actual implementation (contains all common nodes)
-* flow-api: A http-based processor for development and testing (required for development)
+* flow-api: A http-based processor for development and testing (required for development, contains all extensions)
+* flow-ext-*: Extensions
 * flow-gui: A JavaFX-based visual editor
 * flow-meta: Metadata for additional details of graphs (required for development)
 * flow-spec: Specification for nodes (required for development)

+All known specifications about the nodes can be found in flow-gui.